tillay8/encryption/README.md

 `xclip, wl-clipboard, python-pyrcyptodome, tk`

+# Usage

-default location for stored password is /tmp/key, which is wiped on reboot because its in ram
+The default location for stored password is /tmp/key, which is wiped on reboot because its in ram.

-can be changed my modifying the source code for encrypt.py
+This can be changed my modifying the source code for encrypt.py

-the python script automatically checks for whats on your clipboard
+The python script automatically checks for whats on your clipboard:

-if it starts with `&&` it parses it as encrypted text
+- if it starts with `&&` it parses it as encrypted text

-if it starts with `@@` it makes it the new password
+- if it starts with `@@` it makes it the new password

-if it starts with `££` it parses it as an encrypted image
+- if it starts with `££` it parses it as an encrypted image

-if it is an png image, it encryptes the image (Other image types probably coming soonish maybe)
+- if it is an png image, it encryptes the image (Other image types probably coming soonish maybe)

-if it starts with none of these, it prompts the user for text to encrypt
+- if it starts with none of these, it prompts the user for text to encrypt

-# Flags
+Flags:

-`-p`: create new password, overwrite current saved password with it, and copy the new one to the clipboard
+- `-p`: create new password, overwrite current saved password with it, and copy the new one to the clipboard

-`-n`: manually type in a new password
+- `-n`: manually type in a new password

-`-i`: automatically opens a window with decrypted image for viewing
+- `-i`: automatically opens a window with decrypted image for viewing

-add the following line to your hyprland config to make the preview floating:
+add the following line to your hyprland config to make the preview image floating:

 `windowrule=float,title:^(Image)(.*)$`

-support is only for linux with x11 or wayland
+support is only for Linux with X11 or Wayland (Windows is annoyying to code for)

-for sharing passwords between people securely just use pgp keys
+For sharing passwords between people securely just use pgp keys.

 decryptpgp.sh can take a PGP message on your clipboard and attempt to decrypt it if someone sends you a key